Swathi-Dataanalysis/Generative-AI/README.md

 # langchain
 Tutorial for langchain LLM library
 <br>
-enter API keys in .env file.
+Enter your API keys in .env file.